WWeIce-breakers are a great means to help a choir to bond; many can be fun, productive, and have positive results for our group.

 There are many forms of this idea, but basically, every student has their name and an adjective that begins with the same letter.
 Students can initially try to name all the previous students (and their adjective).
 When they can’t recall, the nameless student will provide a hint (maybe just their adjective).
 The adjective stays with each name all year as it could be a fun ice-breaking activity throughout the year.
 For example, “can a soprano volunteer name all altos” or “who thinks they can name every student and adjective in the entire class right now?”

-An ice-breaker is intended to open the door to a deeper connection within our ensemble; this is then intended to lead to more focused rehearsals and more meaningful musical moments that are shared within our group.
-All ice-breakers should be administered with these long-term goals in mind.
+We intend for our ice-breaker to open the door to a deeper connection within our ensemble; it should be our hope that, as a result, our rehearsals become more focused and more meaningful.
+We can then share more unique and special musical moments within our ensemble.
+We should administer all ice-breakers with these long-term goals in mind.
 An ice-breaker without a long-term purpose is just a free period to not sing.